We are excited to be planning to return to our beloved trail this year for the 34rd annual MRTR. There will be some COVID changes, of course.

-- There is no shuttle from the finish line to the start.
+There will be return shuttles from the finish line to the Track.

 |Cutoff||Mile||Time of Day||Race Time||Pace from start||Pace from last aid station|